 - 5.36 Prior to the purchase of a site it is in the developers/applicants interest to ensure that a point of outfall for drainage can be secured.
 The acquisition of a right to discharge and the right to lay and maintain any associated drainage pipes should be a key consideration in the acquisition of a site/completion of an agreement to promote a site for development. - 5.37 Whilst the Council have a pre-application service to assist potential applicants on general planning matters they are unable to offer direct advice on surface water drainage arrangements.
 Instead, potential applicants are advised to liaise directly with Lancashire County Council as Lead Local Flood Authority.
-They will offer pre-application advice on surface water drainage management, SuDS and drainage strategies for developments within the Borough for a fee. - 5.38 Pre-application advice can help developers and applicants understand the flood risk and water management issues relating to their proposal in advance of a planning application being submitted.
-It can indicate whether a drainage proposal would be acceptable, reduce time spent by advisers on developing a drainage strategy, help to ensure that the drainage submission is complete and identify whether specialist input is required. - 5.39 Pre application advice may help to address fundamental issues, including: - Whether an FRA needs to be submitted; - Confirmation of whether a Sequential/Exception test needs to be applied; - Whether a development has or may have water management and flooding implications; - Whether there are known water supply or quality issues; - Advice on the most appropriate form of sustainable drainage measures for the site; - Any known contamination issues; and - Clarification on climate change allowances.
+They will offer pre-application advice on surface water drainage management, SuDS and drainage strategies for developments within the Borough for a fee.
+Applicants will also need to consult with the Water and Wastewater company on flood risk, foul drainage and groundwater protection matters.
+They will also need to consult United Utilities on surface water drainage.
+It should also be noted that LCC Highways do not accept third party discharge into any highway drains except in exceptional

-- 5.40 Further information on the County Council's pre-application advice can be found at: Lead local flood authority planning advice service for surface water and sustainable drainage - Lancashire County Council - 5.41 Developers are also encouraged to request pre-application advice from the Environment Agency.
-They will provide a free high level preliminary opinion (information on the site-specific environmental issues raised by the proposal which will help developers understand any initial concerns) and chargeable detailed planning advice (e.g. reviewing FRAs and plans prior to submission to the Local Planning Authority. - 5.42 The pre-planning application enquiry form can be found here: Pre-planning application enquiry form (preliminary opinion) - GOV.UK (www.gov.uk) and the charged environmental advice service request form can be found here: Charged environmental advice service request form - GOV.UK (www.gov.uk). - 5.43 Planning application submission material should include both a sustainable surface water drainage strategy and a foul water drainage strategy.
+- circumstances.
+They are currently drafting a policy document which will clarify what the exceptional circumstances will be. - 5.38 Surface water planning advice can help developers and applicants understand the flood risk and water management issues relating to their proposal in advance of a planning application being submitted.
+It can indicate whether a drainage proposal would be acceptable, reduce time spent by advisers on developing a drainage strategy, help to ensure that the drainage submission is complete and identify whether specialist input is required. - 5.39 Surface water planning advice may help to address fundamental issues, including: - Whether an FRA needs to be submitted; - Confirmation of whether a Sequential/Exception test needs to be applied; - Whether a development has or may have water management and flooding implications; - Whether there are known water supply or quality issues; - Advice on the most appropriate form of sustainable drainage measures for the site; - Any known contamination issues; and - Clarification on climate change allowances. - 5.40 Further information on the County Council's surface water planning advice service can be found at: Lead local flood authority planning advice service for surface water and sustainable drainage Lancashire County Council.
+The North West SuDS Pro-forma must be completed for any residential development of more than five dwellings and other developments with a site area of 1 ha or more or 1000 square metres of floor space, further detail on this is included at paragraphs 7.79 7.81. - 5.41 Developers are also encouraged to request pre-application advice from the Environment Agency.
+They will provide a free high level preliminary opinion (information on the site-specific environmental issues raised by the proposal which will help developers understand any initial concerns) and chargeable detailed planning advice (e.g. reviewing FRAs and plans prior to submission to the Local Planning Authority. - 5.42 The pre-planning application enquiry form can be found here: Pre-planning application enquiry form (preliminary opinion) GOV.UK (www.gov.uk) and the charged environmental advice service request form can be found here: Charged environmental advice service request form-gov.uk). - 5.43 Planning application submission material should include both a sustainable surface water drainage strategy and a foul water drainage strategy.
 The submission of both of these documents are key to assessing the risk of sewer flooding to a proposed development.
 These matters should be covered in a composite document relating to drainage.